microsoft/PQCrypto-SIDH/README.md

 - Optimized implementations of the field arithmetic for 64-bit ARMv8 processors for Linux.
 - General optimizations to the field arithmetic.
 - Support for Mac OS X for the optimized x64 assembly implementations.
+- Support for big endian platforms, specifically IBM s390x processors.

 ## Supported Platforms

-**SIDH v3.3** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows, Linux or Mac OS X. We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
+**SIDH v3.3** is supported on a wide range of platforms including x64, x86, ARM and s390x processors running Windows, Linux or Mac OS X. We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
 See instructions below to choose an implementation option and compile on one of the supported platforms.